SeanDauphinee/ROS-Exploration-with-RPIB/README.md

 The first part of this project was to set up ROS on two machines.
 The first is the RPi 4B which was done by flashing a microSD with Ubuntu 22.04.
 I then set up a virtual machine running Ubuntu 22.04 on my computer and installed ROS2 Humble.

+## Goal for this Project
+Make an autonomus robot.